AugurProject/augur/README.md

 - Use a remote node, such as [Gethnode.com](https://gethnode.com).
 This is the default configuration.

+### Parity and Warp Sync

+By default, Parity uses "warp sync" mode (sometimes referred to as "fast") to sync the blockchain.
+While this mode does sync significantly faster, it cause issues for any application that relies on historic logs.
+After warp sync is complete, your node might appear to be sychronized and fully up-to-date, but older blocks are missing while it backfills, which could take several days.
+It is also not obvious when that backfill has completed.

+Augur recommends running your parity nodes with either
+- `--no-warp` **or**
+- `--warp-barrier 5900000`

+If neither of these options are specified, the node could still be functional.
+See [https://wiki.parity.io/FAQ#what-does-paritys-command-line-output-mean](this parity documentation) for help determining if your Parity node is ready to answer historic requests.

 ## Using Ledger Hardware Wallet

 ### Key Derivation Path